maiziezhoulab/FocalSV/README.md

 #### 1. Running for One Chromosome

 To achieve maximum computational efficiency, if you have multiple target regions on a single chromosome, you should merge the VCF files in those regions and run the post-processing only once.
 Below is an example command.
-\*Note that the minimum scale is per chromosome, not per region, because read depth is not so accurate on the edge of each region, and we try to minimize the effect of read depth fluctuation.
-If you only run one region, make sure to put the chromosome number for this target region for post-processing.
+\*Note that the minimum scale is defined per chromosome, not per region, to reduce the impact of read depth fluctuations, which are less reliable at region boundaries.
+If you are analyzing a single region, be sure to specify the corresponding chromosome number for post-processing.

 ```
 python3 ./FocalSV/focalsv/5_post_processing/FocalSV_Filter_GT_Correct.py \